animbachiedozie4-wq/animbachiedozie4-wq/README.md

 ### 👨‍💻 About Me

-I am ANIMBA CHIEDOZIE, an aspiring Cybersecurity and Data Analyst based in Port Harcourt, Nigeria.
+I am ANIMBA CHIEDOZIE, an aspiring Cybersecurity and Data Analyst based in enugu, Nigeria.
 I am passionate about securing systems, analyzing data, and building practical solutions.
 I enjoy understanding how systems work, identifying vulnerabilities before they are exploited, and turning messy data into clear insights.
 I work with Python, SQL, Linux, and security tools to solve complex challenges.
 I am currently building hands-on projects and improving my skills in threat detection, vulnerability analysis, and data forensics.

 > **Motto:** `Securing Systems | Analyzing Data | Building Solutions`